 Getting the Most Out of Your Summer Photos

-There is so much going on in the summer and it is the perfect time to grab photographic memories of your kids.
+There is so much going on in the summer in the Boston area and it is the perfect time to grab photographic memories of your kids and family together.
 The challenge during the summer is that the sun can be bright, really bright.
 Our cameras cannot record the same information that our eyes see but by making a few adjustments you can end up with some incredible images to look back on.

 1. Protect your gear